JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

 Representations to include
  - timeline
- - each rotational view of the 4th dimension?
+ - each rotational view of the 4th dimension
+ - 3D rotation view with 4D object

- - 3D counter part to experiment with
+ - 3D counter part to experiment with?
+Will it showcase that they have learnt if they have direct reference?

 Interactions to include
  - swipe